Holyport

 Holyport (pronounced Hollyport) is a suburban village in the civil parish of Bray (where at the 2011 Census the population was included), about 2 miles south of Maidenhead town centre in the English county of Berkshire.

 Etymology

 The name 'Holyport' originates from Old English horig + port meaning 'muddy market-town', although a local folk etymology holds that the village was a stopping-off point for pilgrims travelling from Canterbury to St David's.
 The first element had become 'Holy-' by the end of the 14th Century.

 Amenities

 The village has a butcher, a newsagent, a grocery, a small café and a hairdresser as well as the post office and a doctor's surgery.
 Holyport has four public houses - The George, The Belgian Arms, The White Hart and The Jolly Gardener.
 Also in the village are Holyport Church of England Primary School, Holyport College and Holyport Cricket Club.
 An hourly bus service operated by Courtney Coaches connects the village to Windsor and Maidenhead.
 Holyport has a nature reserve on the edge of the village, Bray Pit.
-Local residents banded together and in 2018 the incumbent Prime Minister Theresa May unveiled a defibrillator located at the local community centre with a second defibrillator located outside the local doctor's surgery.